The hotelier’s ultimate guide to occupancy forecasting

 Seasonal trends

-In addition, it’s beneficial to collect data on seasonal trends, so not only how past Octobers have performed but specifically how October as a month stacks up vs the surrounding months of the year and why it performs this way.
+It's also beneficial to collect data on seasonal trends — not just how past Octobers have performed, but specifically how October as a month stacks up versus the surrounding months of the year and why it performs that way.

-This ‘seasonality’ factor is very important as it is more multifaceted than it may initially appear, and includes many other factors that we will discuss in more detail below (such as events).
+This "seasonality" factor is more multifaceted than it may initially appear, and includes many other factors discussed in more detail below (such as events).

 Examples of where seasonality greatly impacts a hotel's forecast include: